 These tours are suited to small groups and are tailored to the needs of the group members.
 Advance booking notice of 15 days is required.
 For more information or to make a booking, contact the Group Bookings Office between 8.30am and 4.00pm Monday to Friday T: +61 (0)7 3840 7255.

 QAGOMA works with the Conexu Foundation to provide accessible options for Deaf and hard of hearing visitors.

-A number of Auslan interpreted and captioned videos relating to exhibitions and artworks in our Collection are available for viewing on QAGOMA TV.
+A number of Auslan interpreted and captioned videos relating to exhibitions and artworks in our Collection are available for viewing on QAGOMA YouTube.
 Visitors with a mobile device can also view the videos using Conexu's OpenAccess Tours app.

 Parking bays for visitors with disability are located in the car parks situated within the Cultural Precinct.
 A temporary set down area for Australian Disability Parking Scheme permit holders is located on Stanley Place for drop off and pick up only.

 Mobility impaired and wheelchair access is available to both the Queensland Art Gallery (QAG) and Gallery of Modern Art (GOMA).
 At QAG wheelchair access is via the lift on the Upper Level of the QAG car park, via ramps at the front entrance from Melbourne Street, or via the Street Level entrance on Stanley Place, located between both buildings.
 GOMA wheelchair access is via the street level entrance on Stanley Place or via the lift from the Stanley Place car park beneath the State Library of Queensland.

 We welcome guide dogs and registered assistance dogs at QAGOMA.

 A hearing loop system is installed in the Australian Cinémathèque at GOMA.
 Head phones or neck loops are available for visitors with cochlear implants or hearing aids.